Convex structures of the unit tangent spheres in Teichm{\"u}ller space: Infinitesimal rigidity

 \section{Infinitesimal rigidity}

-As an application of \cref{face,extreme}, we shall give an alternative and shorter approach to two results in \cite{Infinitesimal}: the topological infinitesimal rigidity result of (Theorem 1.8) and the equivariance of stretch vectors (Corollary 1.14) which needs not invoke cotangent spaces.
+As an application of \cref{face,extreme}, we shall give an alternative and shorter approach to two results in \cite{Infinitesimal}: the topological infinitesimal rigidity result (Theorem 1.8) and the equivariance of stretch vectors (Corollary 1.14).
+Unlike the approach in \cite{Infinitesimal}, the new approach does not need to invoke cotangent spaces.
 The two results follow from the following theorem.